 In cases where gallstones are present inside the bile ducts, the endoscopic retrograde cholangiopancreatography (ERCP) technique may be used.
 During ERCP an endoscope (a long, flexible tube, with a light source) is used.
 The endoscope is inserted through the patient’s mouth and is connected to a viewing monitor.
 The endoscope goes through the stomach to the small intestine and then locates the blocked duct by releasing a special dye.
 The affected duct can be cut with tiny instruments on the endoscope.
 The endoscope then captures the gallstones and they are removed when the endoscope is removed.

 In some cases, when the gallstones are small and are not calcified, medications may be used to break them up.
-Lithotripsy (the use of shock waves), which is the common procedure used to destroy kidney stones, may be used on gallstones in some instances.
+Lithotripsy (the use of shock waves), which is the common procedure used to destroy kidney stones, may be used to treat gallstones in some instances.

 Preventive measures (Diet)

-Eating a low-fat, high-fiber diet diet may reduce the frequency and severity of gallstone symptoms.
+Eating a low-fat, high-fiber diet may reduce the frequency and severity of gallstone symptoms and gallbladder problems.